ciroiriarte/ciroiriarte.github.io/_posts/2023-10-07-deprecated-gpg-key-in-openbuild-service.md

 >                  --extend    extend expiration date of the gpg public key for this
 >                              project
 >                  --create    create new gpg signing key for this project

+In a Linux machine, you need to follow this procedure:

 {% highlight shell %}